A Gentleman's Dignity: Prologues

 A unique feature of this drama is that at the beginning of every episode, a prologue (or cold open) is shown.
-The prologues involve anecdotes about Do-jin, Tae-san, Yoon and Jung-rok's friendship through the years, and they all carry a humorous tone with the exception of episode 16.
+The prologues involve anecdotes about Do-jin, Tae-san, Yoon and Jung-rok's friendship through the years, and they all carry a humorous tone, except for episode 16.
 The prologues are not related narratively to the previous episode's ending or the present storyline.
 However, they underline each episode's theme.